rfg-modding/SyncFaction/README.md

   * need to think it through
   * probably introduce cleanup stage on start?
 7. backport stuff from other branches: user agent? something else?
+8. hash checks
+  * button to generate json of all files
+    * record last modified time (probably others too)
+    * byte size
+    * hash
+    * order dictionary by file names and attributes so it's always easy to compare
+    * make a list of all files in game dir?
+  * use hashlist file from mod/patch to verify after install
+  * rollback if hashlist check failed? need to do something here
+  * remember if last hashlist check completed or not, this will tell if user abruptly closed SF while installing
+  * instruct users to copy-paste to help troubleshoot

 Things to do after test release: